Excerpt from the government of Ontario’s ‘Newsroom’

 - secured in place.”

-Nartech Metal Products was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA) section 66, subsection (1) which states,
+Nartech Metal Products was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA) section 66, subsection (1) which states,

 “Every person who contravenes or fails to comply with,